ballerina-platform/ballerina-dev-website/spec/spec.md

 ### Released specifications

-The below are the most stable versions of the lanuguage specification, which are in sync with the Ballerina releases.
+Below are the most stable versions of the language specification, which are in sync with the Ballerina releases.

 > **Note:** The changes since previous releases section of the specification identifies the changes that have occurred in each version of the specification.